Koopman Operator Based Time-Delay Embeddings and State History Augmented LQR for Periodic Hybrid Systems: Bouncing

-However, under certain specific conditions—such as when the switching behavior is periodic and consistent (i.e., the same sequence of modes and timing)—the delay observables can preserve the hybrid features by embedding the switching non-smoothness within the periodic structure \citep{navarrete2019delay}.
-We take this approach to create a smooth model of a periodic hybrid system.
-Then we use a linear quadratic regulator to stabilize the system.
-The novelties of the work are as follows.
-(1) Time delay embedding is used to model a periodic hybrid systems while past works have only modeled smooth systems.
-(2) Time delay embedding is used to model a system with control inputs while past works have only modeled uncontrolled systems.
-(3) The development of the state history-augmented linear quadratic regulator (LQR), which uses current and past state for feedback control.
+However, under certain specific conditions—such as when the switching behavior is periodic and consistent (i.e., following the same sequence of modes and timing)—the delay observables can preserve the hybrid features by embedding the switching non-smoothness within the periodic structure \citep{navarrete2019delay}.
+Building on this insight, we apply the time-delay embedding approach to construct a Koopman model for the periodic hybrid system with control inputs—a contrast to past works \citep{haggerty2023control} that focused only on smooth systems.
+Once the model is obtained, we implement a linear quadratic regulator that leverages both current and past states for feedback control to stabilize the system.